The 2019 Equipping Minds Conference will be held April 15-19, 2019

 Level 1 will be April 15-17 and Level 2 will be April 17-19.
 Attendees may purchase in-person tickets or LiveStream tickets.
 Livestream will be available for one month.
-Conference Recordings on DVD’s or USB can also be purchased.
-NEW UPDATED MATERIALS If you already have the 2018 workbook, please email Carol for a coupon code.
+Conference Recordings on USB can also be purchased.
+NEW UPDATED MATERIALS If you already have the 2018 workbook, please enter special code HAVEBOOK for a discount.

 Equipping Minds Conference Schedule

 - 10:00 am Dr. Carol Brown Equipping Minds Cognitive Development Curriculum Overview Participants will review the key sections of the workbook and how to use each area.

 - 12:00 Lunch – Provided

 - 1:00- 2:00 pmDr.
 Carol Brown Equipping Minds Sessions Overview Carol will walk participants through the first ten sessions of the program and how to implement in the school day.
 The lesson plans for the 30 hours of intervention in the Equipping Minds research study will also be discussed.